An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System: III. Phase transition in the four-particle case

 In this section, we calculate the transition point for the system with two up-down pairs.
 The probability distribution function $\rho_\beta$ is defined as

+where $\mathcal{H}$ is a sum over the Pauli repulsion energy $V(r)$ between particles of identical spins and the resonance energy $W(r)$ between particles of different spins.
+The shape of $V(r)$ and $W(r)$ is illustrated in Fig. \ref{fig: 4-particle Phase Transition} ($a$) and ($b$) respectively.
 In the zero-temperature limit $\beta \rightarrow \infty$, the system freezes into the state with minimal energy.
 For the four-particle case, $\mathcal{H}$ has two local minima, whose configurations are shown in Fig. \ref{fig: 4-particle Phase Transition}.
 The energies of the uniform configuration $E_1$ and the phase separation $E_2$ are given by: